 Stories are the best way of communicating messages to your child.
 It will not only grab the attention of your child but also help them to remember the moral of the story.
 You can tell them stories like Rice & Chessboard.

 This can be suitable for age groups from 12-14 years.
-Observe them, how they spend the money.
+Observe them how they spend the money.
 Teach them to save money for special occasions, for example for birthday gifts.
 This will also create a sense of achievement and they will learn to save before spending.

 You can do this if your child is 13-14 years old.
 This step will make your child familiar with these concepts which are used on a daily basis.
 Let them learn the importance of budgeting.
-You can also delegate some part of your work to them for example calculating monthly surplus, record keeping of expenses, etc.
+You can also delegate some part of your work to them for example calculating monthly surplus, record keeping of expenses etc.

-You can do it if your child is old enough and if you have implemented what is mentioned in the 3rd point.
+You can do it if you child is old enough and if you have implemented what is mentioned in the 3rd point.
 Allowing your child to take part in your discussion will develop the ability of decision making and thought process of your child.
 Let them voice their opinion.
 Correct them in case of need.

-(Below 18 years).
 Many banks provide the facility to open a minor Saving Bank Account from the age of 14 years up to 18 years.
 This will help your child to be familiar with banking transactions.

 A person will do the same thing which he is habited to do.
 Our habits decide our destiny.
 Hence, inculcating good financial habits in the early age of your child is a very smart move in parenting.

-Only Financially literate children can create a better financial future.
+Only Financially Literate children can create a better Financial Future.